borg286/sevtech/README.md

 * A Between lands Bucket![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_8.png) made from Syrmorite holds lava

 * Wood Barrels can hold up to 8000mb of Lava and can be shift-right clicked to store in your inventory.
 Lava will burn the barrel if left in the Overworld.
 It will also burn you if you stand next to the burning barrel (oops).
 Placing a lid on the wooden barrel lets you pick it up into inventory.

 ### Hematite

-* A 6 high buffalo gives you haste 3.
+* A 6 high buffalo totem gives you haste 3.

 * If you got a Tinker's stone hammer, you can speed up mining Hematite by placing cobble and mining that.![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_9.png)